openjs-foundation/cross-project-council/conduct/COC_TEAM_CHARTER.md

 # Code of Conduct Team Charter

-The CPC delegates enforcement of the Code of Conduct to the CoC Team.
-The CoC Team Charter (this document) defines the composition and roles of the CoC Team, along with CoC team responsibilities and operations.
+The Cross Project Council (CPC) delegates enforcement of the [Code of Conduct][CoC] to the Code of Conduct Team (CoC Team) through this Code of Conduct Team Charter.
+The CoC Team Charter
+(this document) defines the composition and roles of the CoC Team, along with CoC team responsibilities and operations.